IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 ## Security
 To engage with the endpoint using the `HEAD` method, a client needs proper authentication and authorization to access the designated resource.
 If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
 Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.
+The `HEAD` method uses the same authorization as the `GET` methods

 ## Example F1